blee0128/personal-website-on-aws/README.md

   base-directory: 'src'
 ```

-- For more details on buildspec.yml file, go to [Create the buildspec file](https://docs.aws.amazon.com/codebuild/latest/userguide/getting-started-create-build-spec-console.html)
+- For more details on buildspec.yml file, you can learn more in the [Create the buildspec file](https://docs.aws.amazon.com/codebuild/latest/userguide/getting-started-create-build-spec-console.html)